 Despite looking varied in color range, the palette’s color story is limited.
 There is a lack of colorful metallics in the Midnight Masquerade Palette.
 The palette would have benefited from at least one more metallic.

 Additionally, the metallics crumble.
 This is the first palette I’ve used where the metallic shadows produce just as much fallout as the mattes.

 Second, the deep matte colors blend away into nothing.
-They need to be packed on the eyes.
-Any rubbing or blending will case the shadows to fade.
-If additional colors are blended onto the crease, the deep mattes need to be reapplied.
+They need to be packed onto the eyes.
+Any rubbing or blending will cause the shadows to fade.
+If additional colors are blended on the crease, the deep mattes need to be reapplied.

 The matte formula is powdery.
 The slightest touch produces kickback in the pans.
 Even worse, the matte shadows crease.
-The shadows fade to the point where they looks patchy on the eyes.
+The shadows fade to the point where they look patchy on the eyes.

 Finally, the glitters are not as self-adhering as advertised.
 They make a mess.
 Glitter fallout lands everywhere on the face.
 I nearly got glitter in my eye!
 Even after double cleansing, masking, and showering, I still had glitter remnants on my face.

 Sadly, this palette is not up to par compared to other ColourPop palettes in my collection.
 The magic is certainly missing from this collection.

 Where can you buy the ColourPop x Disney Designer Collection Midnight Masquerade Palette?